Middlesbrough miss chance to boost survival hopes

 The game had finally opened up and at the other end, Burnley’s Sam Vokes was unable to scramble the ball home in a crowded box after a surging run down the left flank from Ward.

-Boro piled on some late pressure with Lowton forced to clear of his line from a corner and then Negredo had an effort ruled out after he was ruled to have handled the ball before his shot.
+Boro piled on some late pressure with Lowton twice forced to clear off his line and then Negredo had an effort ruled out after he was adjudged to have handled the ball before his shot.

+The home side were also upset that Burnley defender Michael Keane only received a yellow card after he brought down Patrick Bamford when the striker was breaking clear on goal.

+The Clarets, relegated on both their previous appearances in the Premier League, are in 12th place, eight points away from the relegation zone and manager Sean Dyche was pleased with the point.

 - Reuters